Team-GhostLand/GhostLand7/README.md

 ## Changelogs:

+### 7a24
+- Set BedOverhaul as enabled, under the assumption that it's server-side only (ie. it can be client-optional - except we don't know that for sure, so we'll see whether it breaks now)
+- Updated: Crab's Backport, DimSyncFix, Fusion, IPN, Ksyxis, Miniature Shader, ModernFix, Kitsune, Substrate, Tectonic, T4S
+- Fixed RPG Skill Tree mess (it still claims to be a mod (not just in Contents listing, but even inside version details), and it still wants to be updated (despiete already being updated), but I'm pretty sure this time it really, trully, 100%, the latest datapack)
+- Marked all datapacks (that could be marked, ie. not VT) as optional on the client
+- Zoomify is now client-optional (and also server-excluded) - but it wasn't updated because [the latest version wants a library that doesn't exist](https://github.com/isXander/Zoomify/issues/238) xD
+- Reordered datapacks, due to them changing in 2a23 (also, Visual Waxed has disappeared for reasons unknown - `TODO: re-enable it via VanillaTweaks`)
+- Removed Geocluster's config
+- Added GhostLand to the server list
+- Added `localhost` as the default Direct Connect in the server list
+- Enabled multiplayer recording for ReplayMod
+- Added MOTD in `server.properties`
+- Configured BetterCompatChecker
+- Configured Zoomify
+- Moved NCR's indicator on the server list, due to conflicts with BCC (technically, this would now conflict with any added servers, but why tf would you ever add a second server on a single-server-tied pack?)
+- Nuked „Cycle Title Screen Splash” (Apparently, the rate wasn't 100s (which is what caused me to leave that now-deleted config TODO about it being too slow), but 100*t*, so 5s.
+Even setting it to 1t didn't make it go any faster (i sat there for 2 minutes wating for it to change and it didn't - even though it should be changing several times a second), so it's safe to assume that this mod is broken (maybe becasue of Exordium, idk) and can be deleted.)
+- Made Areas client-optional
+- Made Collective client-optional
+- re-added `observable_announce` - it got accidentially deleted

 ### 7a23
 - *Note: This patch will revert some of the previous changes and might be a bit of a mess*